luqeei1/travel-app/README.md

 A full-stack AI-powered travel recommendation application that helps users discover, save, and journal about travel destinations.
 Built with **React (TypeScript)**, **FastAPI**, **PostgreSQL**, and **MongoDB**.
 Please note that due to storage issues, deployement was not possible.
 The semantic analysis in this project uses the 'all-MiniLM-L6-v2' model, chosen after thorough comparison with the 'paraphrase-MiniLM-L3-v2' model.
 Testing demonstrated that 'all-MiniLM-L6-v2' consistently provides more accurate and relevant results.

-Note :Since no existing free travel APIs matched my vision for this travel app, I decided to create my own data, tailoring it to fit a mid/high mid holiday lifestyle excluding flights.
+Note: Since no existing free travel APIs matched my vision for this travel app, I decided to create my own data, tailoring it to fit a mid/high mid holiday lifestyle excluding flights.
 Due to this fact, at times the average price may be slightly off but should have a match rate of ~80%.
 ---

 ## ✨ Features